Normal subgroups in the Cremona group (long version): The Picard-Manin space

 The set of birational quadratic maps $\Bir_2(\P^2_\C)$ is an irreducible algebraic variety of dimension $14$.
 Let $f\colon \cpd\dashrightarrow \cpd$ be a quadratic birational map.
 The base locus of $f$ (resp. $f^{-1}$) is made of three points $p_1, p_2, p_3$ (resp. $q_1, q_2,q_3$), where infinitely near points are allowed.
 We have

 with $[H]$ the class of a line in $\cpd$.
-If $f$ is an isomorphism on a neighborhood of $p$, and $f(p) = q$, then $ f_*([E_p]) = [E_q]. $ Note that these formulas are correct even when there are some infinitely near base points.
+If $f$ is an isomorphism on a neighborhood of $p$, and $f(p) = q$, then $ f_*([E_p]) = [E_q]. $ These formulas are correct even when there are infinitely near base points.
 For instance if $f$ is the H\'enon map

-then $q_2$ is infinitely near $q_1$, and $q_3$ is infinitely near $q_2$, but nevertheless the formula for the image of $H$ is still the same.
+then $q_2$ is infinitely near $q_1$, and $q_3$ is infinitely near $q_2$, but the formula for the image of $[H]$ is still the same.